S&M could save your business (or relationship)…

 - People communicate clearly: The team is aware of the rules and how to communicate what’s happening for them e.g. if agreed, “No” doesn’t mean stop, the safeword (often red) does.

-- People communicate succinctly: They’ve agreed a language and they’re aware that the lack of pleasantries during a scene shouldn’t be taken personally.
+- People communicate succinctly: They’ve agreed a language and they’re aware that the lack of pleasantries, when things get heated, shouldn’t be taken personally.

 - They are customer focussed: Whether a Sub or a Dom they know what their ‘customer’ wants and their focus is on delivering it.